niy42/autobot_v/Readme.md

 By following these steps, you'll have a fully set up `autobots` table in your MySQL database using Sequelize, and your application will be able to interact with it seamlessly.

-This statement creates a table named autobots with fields for ID, name, username, email, and timestamps for record creation and updates.

 ```bash

 ### Frontend Setup